digital-futures-academy/airport-challenge/src/readme.md

 2. Test that landPlane returns a string that confirms the plane has landed.

-test
-if plane has successfully landed it has been added to array of planes. returns message that plane has landed.

-arrange
-text fixtures(things that you need at the start of the test): need instance of airport class need object that represents plane
-// er plane landed needs to appears in array
-//ar use airports plane land function with the test function to see if array added plane

-act
-use airport instance and call plane land passing in plane object.

-assert
-expected output is that the plane just landed is in the array get the array of planes at the airport access the plane in the array and get its id assert that that the id from the array matches the id from the test plane.

 User Story 2

 | Object | Property      | Message | Output |